Dead Fucking Cat

 If love has a habit, it may be this: to outlast our understanding of it.
 Not by conquering every dark moment but by remaining after the darkness has had its say.
 By enduring where it should have broken.

-Love did not save my grandfather from PTSD, or from alcohol, or from the ways he left my grandmother to hold their babies and household together with grit and whatever strength she could find.
-But somehow the habit of love remained.
+Love did not save my grandfather from PTSD, or from alcohol, or from guilt over the ways he failed his wife and sons.
+Somewhere along the way he dropped into a deep hole and lost hold of the man he’d once hoped to be.
+And yet somehow the habit of love remained.
+He deeply loved my grandmother.
 Even when his mind wandered off to a far shore, some tender part of him still seemed to know the shape of their life together.
-Love’s habit, I suppose.
 In the end, I believe Clifford Shelby died faithful to Lorna in the deepest way a man can be faithful, and I believe she remained faithful to him too, all the way through.

 I try to picture them young, coming alive in the stories my dad tells.
 I see a bright room, music going, a 1940s dance floor, the smell of gin - I’m not sure why I think of gin but I do - and the two of them stepping toward one another before either could know what life would ask of them.
-My grandmother wears red lipstick with smooth auburn hair, a smart handbag and patent leather shoes.
-My grandfather smooths his uniform, hair slicked, moviestar eyes smiling as he reaches for her gloved hand.
-I see them there, embracing whatever counted then as modern life, with its shine and speed and nervous hope.
+My grandmother in red lipstick, with a smart handbag and patent leather shoes.
+My grandfather in his uniform, hair slicked, moviestar eyes smiling as he reaches for her gloved hand.
+I see them there, embracing whatever counted then as modern life, with its shine and speed and nervous buzz.

 My grandpa was well liked, that much is clear from the momentos left from his time in the army.
 His fellow servicemen seemed to take to him.
 And yet reading the stacks of information carefully collected by my dad, I found myself newly struck by how small in stature my grandfather was.
 In my childhood memory he seemed like any grandfather, solid and sufficient and of a size to fill the world allotted him.
 But in reality he was little enough to fit in the belly turret of a metal warplane, little enough to be sent down into an icy, unpressurized bubble, strapped into the fetal position for hours while the sky broke open around him.
 I think of the noise of it, the roar of the engines and the crash of the explosions, his breath a white puff, the double plexiglass rattling against the metal frame while he aimed and fired, aimed and fired, aimed and fired.